 In the 80s and early 90s we were SILKs (single-income, lotsa kids) living next door to DINKs (double-income, no kids) in old-town Champaign.
 Our normal child noise drove these neighbors crazy.
 We looked for and found a small, affordable place within our parameter of 20 miles from town where we could raise our family without bothering anyone.
-We joined 4-H and the children raised the species of their choice, giving us milk, red meat, white meat, and honey.
+We joined 4-H and the children raised the species of their choice, giving us milk, eggs, red meat, white meat, and honey.
 They each were responsible for a part of the garden.
-We all gained valuable experience--from frightful fiascos to spectacular successes. (and, none of the children has ever lacked for employment as adults, having learned how to WORK)
+We all gained valuable experience--from frightful fiascos to spectacular successes. (and, none of the children has ever lacked for employment as adults, having learned how to WORK).

 Passersby would see the animals and poultry and stop, wondering if we had any for sale.
 We found we could raise more than we needed for ourselves, so Joy of Illinois Farm was born.